-Ref Initials Organisation Para Policy Comments Suggested modifications Officer Response 8.16 Historic We would also re-iterate that, as set out in our comments at the Issues and Options The 5-step site selection England stage, where specific allocations are being considered HE strongly advises that the 5- methodology with step site selection methodology set out in HEAN 3 is utilised (as advised above) and HEAN3 has been used to that this methodology and its findings are set out in a Heritage topic paper or similar, inform the heritage as part of the evidence base for the Borough Plan Review. assessment.
-To assist with your preparation of the SA in relation to the assessment of effect upon the historic environment we refer you to HE's Advice Note 8: Sustainability Appraisal and Strategic Environmental Assessment, 2016 (HEAN8): Historic England Advice Note 8: Sustainability Appraisal and Strategic Environmental Assessment HE would be happy to provide further comments as the Nuneaton and Bedworth Local Plan Review is progressed over the coming months.
-We should like to stress that the above opinion is based on the information provided by the Council in their consultation.
-To avoid any doubt, this does not affect our obligation to provide further advice and, potentially, object to specific proposals, which may subsequently arise (either as a result of this consultation, or in later versions of the plan/guidance) where we consider that these would have an adverse impact upon the historic environment.
-We hope that the above comments will assist, but if you have any queries about any of the matters raised or consider that a meeting would be helpful, please do not hesitate to contact me.
-8.17 Historic England Policy SHA-1 Noted Liigiana SHLAA - No impacts HE - agree
+Ref Initials organisation Para a Policy Comments Suggested modifications Officer Response Ref Initials S Organisation Para a Policy CommentsWe would also re-iterate that, as set out in our comments at the Issues and Optionsstage, where specific allocations are being considered HE strongly advises that the 5-step site selection methodology set out in HEAN 3 is utilised (as advised above) andthat this methodology and its findings are set out in a Heritage topic paper or similar,as part of the evidence base for the Borough Plan Review.To assist with your preparation of the SA in relation to the assessment of effect uponthe historic environment we refer you to HE's Advice Note 8: Sustainability Appraisaland Strategic Environmental Assessment, 2016 (HEAN8):Historic England Advice Note 8: Sustainability Appraisal and Strategic EnvironmentalAssessmentHE would be happy to provide further comments as the Nuneaton and Bedworth LocalPlan Review is progressed over the coming months.
+We should like to stress that the above opinion is based on the information provided by the Council in their consultation.To avoid any doubt, this does not affect our obligation to provide further advice and, potentially, object to specific proposals, which may subsequently arise (either as a result of this consultation, or in later versions of the plan/guidance) where we consider that these would have an adverse impact upon the historic environment.We hope that the above comments will assist, but if you have any queries about any of the matters raised or consider that a meeting would be helpful, please do not hesitate to contact me.
+Suggested modifications Officer Response The 5-step site selection methodology with HEAN3 has been used to inform the heritage assessment.
+8.17 Historic England Policy SHA-1 SHLAA - No impacts HE - agree Noted